 - How Much To Feed a Golden Retriever Daily (Puppy, Adult, Senior)

-Golden Retrievers and cats can make excellent pets alone or together.
+Golden Retrievers and cats can make excellent pets alone or together, and Golden Retrievers are probably one of the best dog breeds most likely to be good with cats.
 But before you keep them in the same household, you need to prepare with some socialization training.
 Do your best to make the first introduction between the two a positive experience for both animals.

 Create some safe spots in your home where each animal can have some alone time and get a break from the new addition.
 In time, your two pets will at the very least tolerate each other and at the most become the best of friends!